Vitamin KFebruary 2000

 Vitamin K and anticoagulants

-Anticoagulant drugs work by interfering with vitamin K. Therefore, people taking "blood thinners" such as warfarin or heparin should not take vitamin K.
+The common anticoagulant drug Coumadin/Warfarin works by interfering with vitamin K. Therefore, people taking Coumadin should not take vitamin K without consulting their doctor.

 People who chronically take these drugs are, in effect, vitamin K deficient.
 Do such people show effects on bone and blood vessels?
 The answer is yes.
 Studies show that long-term anticoagulant users have osteoporosis and a tendency to hemorrhage.
 One study shows that long-term anticoagulant use doubles the risk of stroke.
 Occluded arteries have been documented in people taking heparin, and some researchers conclude that the drugs work no better than aspirin in preventing heart attacks.